Places to Stay in Southern Maryland

 Cove Point Lighthouse is one of the most unique hotels in Maryland.
 Here, stay in a refurbished lighthouse keeper’s house that sleeps up to 16 guests.
 Located at one of the narrowest points of the Chesapeake Bay, the views here are absolutely breathtaking.
 Though the functioning lighthouse still welcomes guests, there’s a private beach for renters.
 Best of all, revenue from the rental supports the Calvert Marine Museum.

 You know you’ll feel right at home in a community called Welcome.
 For the avid camper, it doesn’t get better than camping right on the edge of the water.
 This campsite has 90 RV-ready spots available with plenty of shade, plus three bath houses and other amenities including an inground pool.
 To accommodate boaters, there are three ramps and 250 wet slips available.

 You’ll go for the picturesque views out over the bay of Calvert Cliffs, but you’ll stay for the three restaurants and spa.
 Bring a group or the whole family out to go fishing on a large charter fleet, then the resort chef will prepare your catch however you like.
 There’s also plenty of gaming—via video tab pull machines and bingo—as well as an array of outdoor activities at Rod ‘N’ Reel.

-The home and attached Cottage were inspired by Victorian home design, although the materials was not.
+The home and attached Cottage were inspired by Victorian home design, although the materials were not.
 The owner of Brictoria is a highly skilled brick mason.